By JOE REEDY and ROB HARRIS

 AP Sports Writers

-NBC faced heavy competition in bidding from CBS and ESPN, who put in a joint offer during the second round of bidding.
-Fox, which holds rights to the 2022 and 2026 FIFA men’s World Cups, did not put in an individual bid during the second round, but partnered with other groups.
+NBC gained rights to soccer’s top league from Fox for the 2013-14 season but faced heavy competition in bidding from CBS and ESPN, who put in a joint offer during the second round of bidding.
+Fox, which holds rights to the 2022 and 2026 World Cups, also bid.

 “We are delighted to announce our new U.S. broadcast deal with NBC Sports, who have been brilliant partners for the Premier League over the last nine seasons,” Premier League Chief Executive Richard Masters said in a statement.
 “NBC Sports has significantly strengthened the popularity of the League in the United States in that time through its fantastic coverage and promotion.”